top of page

 It is my aim to invoke the feeling of the humbling influence of this unique environment within my artworks; a landscape that simultaneously asserts both brooding dominance and ethereal beauty.

-I find that charcoal is an excellent medium with which to capture the unique moodiness of the Pennine hills and valleys; it mimics the feeling that many of us experience when wandering in this wild part of the country – a dark cocktail of the power of the elements, the enormity of the landscape and the physical insignificance of the individual.
+I find that charcoal (often with a subtle hint of colour through the addition of a little chalk pastel) is an excellent medium with which to capture the unique moodiness of the Pennine hills and valleys; it mimics the feeling that many of us experience when wandering in this wild part of the country – a dark cocktail of the power of the elements, the enormity of the landscape and the physical insignificance of the individual.
 Yet, the resulting feeling tends to be one of amazement and euphoria.
+Yet my influences extend far beyond the Pennines.. travelling extensively across the UK, especially the most remote and wild places of Northern Scotland further fuels my inspiration.

 Over the years, I have exhibited in a diversity of galleries, from Cornwall to Yorkshire and most recently in galleries around the North East, including the Customs House Gallery, South Shields and the Biscuit Factory, Newcastle.